nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 Out-of-band payment initiation:
 The payment process is initiated through an out-of-band mechanism, such as a mobile app, online banking portal, or third-party provider.
 1. Authorization Request requesting A2Pay:
 The Payment Service Provider (PSP) sends an OpenID4VP authorization request including the `transaction_data` with the payment request to the user’s wallet to obtain the A2Pay credential required for the transaction.
 Note: *Details of passing the authorization request by reference are omitted for readability reasons.* This step is done either by link for a same-device flow or by QR-code for cross-device flow.
 2. Wallet asks user for approval:
-The wallet prompts the user to review and approve the transaction.
+The wallet authenticates the PSP' (ARF[^arf], section 6.6.3.2) and prompts the user to review the payment request and approve the presentation of the A2Pay.
 3. User reviews the transaction:
 The user evaluates the details of the transaction to ensure its accuracy and validity.
 4. User approves the presentation:
-After reviewing, the user provides their approval to proceed with the transaction by confirming it in the wallet.
+After reviewing the transaction details, the user confirms the request in the wallet, granting approval to present the A2Pay (ARF[^arf], section 6.6.3.4).
 5. Authorization Response sending A2Pay' to PSP:
 The wallet presents the A2Pay' including the `transaction_data_hashes` along with the OpenID4VP authorization response to the PSP as HTTP POST request.
 6. PSP acknowledges receipt of A2Pay':
 The PSP confirms that the authorization response with the A2Pay' has been received successfully and sends back the `redirect_uri` and the `payment_status_uri` to the wallet.
+7. Wallet updates user on status presentation:
+The wallet provides the user with a status update, indicating that the A2Pay has been successfully sent.
-7. PSP verifies A2Pay and executes the transaction:
+8. PSP [verifies](#verification) A2Pay' and executes the transaction:
 The PSP validates the authenticity and integrity of the A2Pay'.
 If valid, the PSP proceeds to execute the payment transaction.
-8. Wallet queries payment status:
+9. Wallet queries payment status:
 The wallet initiates a query to the PSP using the `payment_status_uri` to retrieve the current status of the payment.
-9. PSP provides payment status to wallet:
+10. PSP provides payment status to wallet:
 The PSP responds to the wallet with the payment status, indicating whether the transaction was successful or if any issues occurred.
-10. Wallet shows payment status to user:
+11. Wallet shows payment status to user:
 The wallet communicates the payment status to the user, providing confirmation or detailing any errors.
-11. PSP shows payment status to user:
+12. PSP shows payment status to user:
 As an additional step, the PSP also informs the user of the payment status, offering direct confirmation from their side.

 #### Extended PaymentAuth flow

-In this flow, the relying party is a third party, such as a merchant or the merchant’s Payment Service Provider (referred to as PSP’ hereafter).
-PSP' initiates the process by requesting the A2Pay issued by the holder’s PSP.
-Once PSP' receives the A2Pay', it is obligated to forward it, along with the original payment request object, to the issuing PSP.
-The issuing PSP then performs the necessary verification and/or executes the payment transaction.
+In this flow, the relying party is a third party, such as a merchant or the merchant’s Payment Service Provider (referred to as **PSP'** hereafter).
+PSP' initiates the process by requesting an A2Pay issued by the holder’s PSP.
+Once the PSP' receives the A2Pay', it must forward it, along with the original payment request object, to the issuing PSP.
+The issuing PSP then performs the necessary [verification](#verification) and executes the payment transaction.

 ```mermaid